What are Community Connections?

 b) Network Box

-This option is the equivalent of our residential service and is typically preferred by smaller organizations who do not have their own networking infrastructure.
-Learn more.
+Google Fiber’s router with built-in firewall and Wi-Fi.
+Equivalent to our residential service and preferred by smaller organizations who do not have their own networking infrastructure.
+Learn more

 Commercially Reasonable Construction